top of page

 Adam Fenske

-This is backed up by the research and data that demonstrates that one of the greatest indicators of who rises through the levels, and who doesn’t, is size
+This is of course backed up by the research and data that demonstrates that one of the greatest indicators of who rises through the levels, and who doesn’t, is size

 This is of course reflected at the elite level, where there are many very big, very successful athletes, from Trout, to Harper, to Stanton, to Judge, etc etc

 The truth is that gaining the size and strength to match a Mike Trout or an Aroldis Chapman is not the easy, overnight quick fix many think it to be.
-If you’re not the genetic freak, it takes years of hard work and dedication to come close to their levels of power, and the vast majority of kids need to start on this process now, not later
+If you’re not the genetic freak, it takes years of hard work and dedication to come close to their levels of power, and if you’re serious about your goals, you have to begin that process NOW, not later

 The concern shouldn’t be “I’m worried about getting too big”; the concern should be “what if I DON’T build the necessary size and strength”.
 Because very, very few are talented enough to still be successful without the quality that is the foundation of everything you do in sport: strength